alexandrevl/SuperSummarizeAI/README.md

-# README for SiteSummarizeAI
+# SiteSummarizeAI

 ## Description
-SiteSummarizeAI, developed by Alexandre Lima, is a Python tool that extracts textual content from a provided webpage URL, processes the content through ChatGPT to generate a summary, and then copies the summarized content to the clipboard.
+SiteSummarizeAI is a Python tool that extracts textual content from a provided webpage URL, processes the content through ChatGPT to generate a summary, and then copies the summarized content to the clipboard.

 ## Installation